 There are many restaurants to satisfy your food desire and stores to delight any shopping enthusiast.
-But, I suggest you go up the Palace and eat in the restaurant there as the view is worth it.
+But, I suggest you go up to the Palace and eat in the restaurant there as the view is worth it.
 If you are staying the night, this is the place to be.
 You can try out the tower and imagine yourself as King at that time.
 The sampling of mosaics, many with a memory of the Moorish past, can make exquisite take-homes.

 To enjoy Aveiro, you don't have to take the boat tour.
 You can take a stroll on the walkways and visit some of the landmarks of the city.
-There's a Forum, a Museum and the convent, Monastery of Jesus, where the canonized saint, Princess Joanna of Portugal spent most of her years.
+There's a Forum, a Museum, and the convent, Monastery of Jesus, where the canonized saint, Princess Joanna of Portugal, spent most of her years.

 The Roman ruins in Conimbriga were impressive.
 We were surprised by the size of the area and what they have excavated.
 It made us understand the significance of Portugal in the vast Roman Empire.

-Right in the centre of the city is the Parador, the Pousada Convento de Evora, and we found ourselves having tea there and a very animated conversation with the server.
+Right in the center of the city is the Parador, the Pousada Convento de Evora, and we found ourselves having tea there and a very animated conversation with the server.
 Next time I visit Evora, I'll stay in this place.
 They are so friendly and welcoming to us who were not guests there at all.

-We went to Bussaco because my husband really wanted to see where his hero, the Duke of Wellington, waged his famous battle in Portugal and continued his succession of victories over Napolean and his usually unsupported generals.
+We went to Bussaco because my husband wanted to see where his hero, the Duke of Wellington, waged his famous battle in Portugal and continued his succession of victories over Napolean and his usually unsupported generals.